 6. Mercado de San Miguel – Madrid: While primarily known for its gourmet food offerings, Mercado de San Miguel in Madrid also features a few stalls selling vintage items, crafts, and artisanal products.

-7. Mercado de San Antón – Madrid: Located in Madrid’s trendy Chueca neighborhood, Mercado de San Antón is a multi-level market that offers fresh produce, gourmet food, and a rooftop terrace with vintage and artisanal stalls.
+7. Mercado de San Antón – Madrid: Located in Madrid’s trendy Chueca neighbourhood, Mercado de San Antón is a multi-level market that offers fresh produce, gourmet food, and a rooftop terrace with vintage and artisanal stalls.

 8. Mercado de la Ribera – Bilbao: Mercado de la Ribera is one of Europe’s largest covered markets and offers a unique blend of fresh food, local produce, and vintage stalls, making it a must-visit in Bilbao.

-9. Mercadillo de la Plaza del Cabildo – Seville: The Mercadillo de la Plaza del Cabildo is a flea market held in Seville’s Triana neighborhood on Sunday mornings.
+9. Mercadillo de la Plaza del Cabildo – Seville: The Mercadillo de la Plaza del Cabildo is a flea market held in Seville’s Triana neighbourhood on Sunday mornings.
 It features a variety of items, including clothing, accessories, crafts, and antiques.

 10. Mercat de Sant Antoni – Barcelona: The recently renovated Mercat de Sant Antoni in Barcelona includes a traditional fresh food market and an outdoor flea market on Sundays, offering second-hand books, vinyl records, and vintage items.